trosenkrantz/RAPTOR/README.md

 RAPTOR outputs and logs with this encoding as well, allowing for easy copy-paste.
 Additionally, RAPTOR can convert between files and this encoding.

-## CLI
+## Configuration

-Starting RAPTOR without arguments will prompt us to configure it.
-After configuration, it will output and log the configuration as CLI arguments, escaped and quoted as needed, e.g.:
+By default, starting RAPTOR will prompt us to configure a runtime, e.g., sending a UDP packet.
+When configured, we can either run the configuration immediately or save the configuration.

+Saving configurations enables us to reuse, modify, and script scenarios.
+RAPTOR saves configurations as a JSON file in a `configs` directory:
 ```
-Using arguments:
---service=udp --mode=unicast --role=send --destination-address=localhost --destination-port=50000 "--payload=Hello, World\!"
+configs
+├── tcp-server
+│   ├── config.json
+│   ├── run
+│   └── run.cmd
+├── udp-multicast-send
+│   ├── config.json
+│   ├── run
+│   └── run.cmd
 ```

-We can now run RAPTOR with the arguments directly without user interaction.
+RAPTOR also creates `run` and `run.cmd` scripts that run RAPTOR with the corresponding configuration.

 ## Auto-Reply